qpwoeirut/2048-solver/notes.md

 * use compile-time lookup tables for heuristics?
 * `player.simulator.play(player, fours)` is rather ugly; clean up somehow?
 * at some point unit tests should exist
+* terminate search once the state has a sufficiently low probability, instead of by depth
 * also before running the full statistic-generation tests I should run a mini-test with a small amount of games to make sure everything works properly and won't take forever

 ## Website